 The Intermediaries Legislation was introduced in 2000 to tackle 'disguised employment', where an individual uses a limited company to carry out professional services, but works in a manner more like an 'employee'.
 Your take home pay will be significantly lower if your contracts fall within its scope.

-So-called 'off payroll' changes to the IR35 rules were made to public sector organisations from April 2017, and will also hit private sector businesses from April 2020, following an announcement in Budget 2018.
+The 'off-payroll' addition to the existing IR35 rules was rolled out across the publc sector in April 2017.
+The rules will also hit private sector businesses from April 2021.
+The planned rollout was deferred from April 2020 due to the COVID-19 crisis.
 These new rules mean that clients (not contractors themselves) will be responsible for determining the employment status of contractors.

 - What contractors can do to mitigate against the IR35 changes